 3.5.4.
 HapFACS.
 The Facial Expression Generator uses HapFACS, an open source software that we created with Haptek software (haptek.com) to generate facial expressions based on FACS and EMFACS [Amini and Lisetti 2013].
-Figure 5 shows various activated AUs, for example, Figure 5(d) shows AU61-corresponding to eye movements-activated to the left.
-See Amini and Lisetti [2013] for a full description of HapFACS, which we made freely available online to help others generate FACS-based psychologically validated facial expressions.
+Figure 5 shows various AU activated, e.g. Figure 5(d) shows AU61 - corresponding to eye movements - activated to the left.
+See [Amini and Lisetti 2013] for a full description of HapFACS, which we made freely available online to help others generate FACS-based psychologically validated facial expressions.

-The Facial Expression Generator accepts the outputs of the Nonverbal/Verbal Model and maps them to their appropriate AUs.
+Facial Expression Generator accepts the outputs of the Non-verbal/Verbal Model, and maps them to their appropriate AUs.
 The AUs are then passed to the HapFACS API to generate the emotional facial expressions on the character's face.